krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 For instance, in the ModeRNA project, we found 154 Python files with 27000 lines, of which 16000 were unique.

 #### What the LOC number tells you?
-You can use LOC compare a project to other programs you wrote.
+You can use the LOC to compare a project to other programs you wrote.
 For comparison, use a logarithmic scale:

 LOC     | example           | points
 --------|-------------------|--------
-<100    | script to sort data files | 1
+&lt;100    | script to sort data files | 1
-<1000   | program implementing one algorithm with a simple interface | 2
+&lt;1000   | program implementing one algorithm with a simple interface | 2
-<10000  | calculation pipeline with multiple modes of operation | 3
+&lt;10000  | calculation pipeline with multiple modes of operation | 3
-<100000 | software package (Biopython)  | 4
+&lt;100000 | software package (Biopython)  | 4

 If the size of the inherited project goes up by at least one order of magnitude compared to your biggest project so far, you will need help.

 ### How many components are there?
 Your first Python programs probably contained Python code and not much else.
 However, when projects get more complex, you may need to take care of other components: SQL databases, HTML templates, JavaScript code, R scripts, C libraries etc. You also should take into account Python packages that are built and maintained separately (number of setup.py scripts).
 If there is more than one, your work gets more complex.

-The number of components is a good metric to start with, because you will find out by looking at file extensions (with the exception of databases).
+The number of components is a good metric to start with, because you will find out by looking at file extensions (with the exception of databases, servers and other machinery).

 On one hand, having separate components in a bigger project is a good thing.
 Separate components means clean interfaces.
 On the other hand, there are more connections that can break.